Zedjones/desktop-config/README.md

 The locker I'm using for i3 is a mod of i3lock, and can be found here: https://github.com/meskarune/i3lock-fancy/tree/dualmonitors.

-My colors are using wal, you'll need it if you want my colors to work.
+My colors are generated using wal, you'll need it and my wallpaper if you want my colors to work.
 You can get it here: https://github.com/dylanaraps/wal#i3